How to Use Body Scrub: Everything You Need to Know

 Less ingrown hairs

 Are you fed up with ingrown hairs after shaving, waxing, or plucking your skin?
-A scrub can help by drawing them out and preventing ingrown hairs.
+A body scrub can help by drawing them out and preventing ingrown hairs.

 Easier hair removal